zesch/pydkpro/README.rst

 A pipeline is build by adding DKPro Core components.

+**REC:** How to tell/choose which version of DKPro Core is being used?

 **REC:** How can I know which components exist and what I need to fill in for type/name?

 **REC:** Normally, DKPro Core components have a name `ClearNlpTokenizer` - the 'tool' is internal and not fully standardized across different modules.
 I would not recommend splitting into `type` and `name`.
 In any case `type` clashes with the concept of an annotation "type".
 The model artifacts in turn are standardized and the variables `variant` and `language` should be used.
 Specifying an artifact directly is possible but should not be the default.
 If It is done, it should include groupId and version as well.